Beckov Castle: Description

 Inside the upper castle, behind the entrance, stands the renaissance Western Palace.
 During the Bánffy-reconstruction of the castle, this location served as a winter garden.
 Nowadays the building serves as the castle café.
 To the north, the Western defense bastion adjoins the Western Palace.
 The self-sufficiency of the upper castle was ensured by a service building and a water tank, located on the edge of the central courtyard, in a pit dug near the very top of the castle rock.
 The most luxurious building of the upper castle was the Cross Entry Palace, built during the Stibor period.
 From the service building and the Cross Entry Palace only ruins remain.
 Also located on the central courtyard was the Northern Palace.
 This building was built as part of the construction of the Gothic castle.
 This building does not only dominate the central courtyard but the castle as a whole.
 The three-storey palace is located on the most inaccessible part of the castle rock and contained the main reception hall called the Knights' Hall.
 It was lighted by Gothic windows protected by oiled parchments or cloth, wood shutters and during Sigismund and Stibor eras also by glass, which had long been the prerogative only for churches.

 The real architectural jewel of the castle was the chapel which was built during the Stibor era and was connected with the living quarters of the Northern Palace.
 The chapel's portal that was topped with a stone tympanum with the coat of arms of the Stibor's family is now located in the Beckov museum which is located on the lower courtyard of the castle.
 From the original painted decorations only a few remnants remain. the Gothic sculpture of Madonna, known as the Beckov Madonna, is located in Koryčany in Moravia.

 Jewish Cemetery

 Adjacent to the castle approach road is an old Jewish cemetery with more than 100 tombstones.
-The oldest graves are marked 1739-1749.
+The oldest graves are marked 1739–1749.
 The first Jewish people came to Beckov at the end of the 17th century from Uherský Brod.
-In 1734 they acquired the land for the cemetery from Count Jan Esterhazi.
+In 1734 they acquired the land for the cemetery from Count János Esterházy.
 The road divides the cemetery into an "older" and "newer" section: the later being to the west of the road, directly next to the castle entrance.
 Most of the tombstones date to the first half of the 19th century.
 Inscription in Hebrew are more common than those in German.
 Since 1991, this cemetery is on the list of Slovak Cultural Monuments.